alecthomas/zero/README.md

 This can be very useful for testing.

+## Configuration

+A struct annotated with `//zero:config [prefix="<prefix>"]` will be used as embedded [Kong](https://github.com/alecthomas/kong)-annotated configuration, with corresponding config loading from JSON/YAML/HCL.
+These config structs can in turn be used during dependency injection.

 ## PubSub (NOT IMPLEMENTED)

 A method annotated with `//zero:subscribe` will result in the method being called whenever the corresponding pubsub topic receives an event.
 The PubSub implementation itself is described by the `zero.Topic[T]` interface, which may be injected in order to publish to a topic.
 A topic's payload type is used to uniquely identify that topic.